Metro Manila Popular Music Festival

 The Metro Manila Popular Music Festival (also known as Metropop) was launched by the Popular Music Foundation of the Philippines in 1977 and was held annually from 1978 to 1985.
 It was "the country's pioneering and once foremost songwriting competition", according to The Philippine Star.
 Its objective was to promote the advancement of Filipino music, and its chief proponents were journalist Teodoro Valencia and politician Imee Marcos.
 Over the years, the festival helped launch the careers of many singers and songwriters, among them Freddie Aguilar.

 The songwriting competition was originally open to all composers.
 From the fourth festival onwards, it was divided into professional and amateur sections, to give new songwriters a level playing field without competing with more well-known composers.
+Radio Philippines Network served as the official broadcast partner for all editions of the song festival.
 After 1985, the festival was discontinued due to a decline in public interest.

 It was later revived as the Metropop Song Festival, which aired on the GMA Network from 1996 to 2003.